dustinpfister/blog_posts/_posts/js-web-storage.md

 ## 1 - web storage basic example

-Working with the Web Storage API is as easy as working with an plain old javaScript object.
-The localStoarge global can then be used just like that of any javaScript Object, whatever you want to save on the client just define it as a property of the localStorage global.
-However there are also setItem and getItem methods also that can be used to do get and set properties of the localStoarge global as well.
+Working with the Web Storage API is as easy as working with a plain old javaScript object more or less which makes it one of he reasons why I tend to like using it.
+The localStoarge global can then be used just like that of any other javaScript Object, whatever you want to save on the client just define it as a property of the localStorage global.
+However there are also setItem and getItem methods that can be used to do get and set properties of the localStoarge global which should be used to do so.
 Once a property is set then that value will be there again every page load, serving the purpose of client side persistence of data.

 So then here I have a basic example of the Web Storage API that just stores a single message that can be set in an test input element.
 I set some [event handlers](/2019/01/16/js-event-listeners/) that will fire each time a keyboard key is released, or the value changes.
 Each time one of the events fire a set method will set the current value of the text input element to a mess property of the localStorage global.
 Each time the page loads a get method will fire that will set the value of the text element to the mess property of the localStorage global.